 Our Vision is that each person we serve will live and work in the community and be accepted by his or her neighbors, co-workers, family, friends and acquaintances for his or her individual qualities and contributions.

-Marrakech is a diverse nonprofit organization that has been providing person-centered, unique, and cost-effective human services for children and adults with and without disabilities throughout Connecticut for over 47 years.
+Marrakech is a diverse nonprofit organization that has been providing person-centered, unique, and cost-effective human services for children and adults with and without disabilities throughout Connecticut since 1971.
 The services provided and individuals we support are diverse.
 But, there is a common goal: assist individuals with achieving greater self-sufficiency while they experience the best quality of life possible.

 Marrakech, Inc. subscribes to a practice that assures that each person who is referred for services has a highly individualized service plan.
 Marrakech works diligently with funding sources to use resources effectively.
 The organization’s community and employment services are accredited by CARF International.

 From 1971 to Today